 Common Name: Fiddleneck

-Phacelia tanacetifolia is a Annual up to 0.60 metres tall.
+Phacelia tanacetifolia is an annual plant that can grow up to 0.60 metres tall.

 It has miscellaneous uses.